xXoM93aRXx/sliding-nav-menu/README.md

 # nav-menu
-This repository contains all nav menu code
+This code makes a sliding nav menu